 About the Science and Industry Museum

 The Science and Industry Museum reopened on 19 May following a period of closure during the national lockdown.
 It is currently undergoing a multi-million-pound restoration project.
 As well as the now-complete Special Exhibitions Gallery, the much-loved Power Hall is being renovated, and improvement works are currently being made to the historic 1830 Station and Warehouse, the world's first passenger railway station and the oldest existing railway goods warehouse, respectively.
 These areas will remain closed until works are complete.
-The historic Air and Space Hall is also currently closed due to essential maintenance and conservation work, but there is still plenty to do, see and enjoy, including another temporary exhibition, Top Secret: from ciphers to cyber security.
+The historic Air and Space Hall is also currently closed due to essential maintenance and conservation work, but there is still plenty to do, see and enjoy.

 The Science and Industry Museum tells the story of where science met industry and the modern world began.
 Manchester was one of the first global industrial cities, and its epic rise, decline and resurrection has been echoed in countless other cities around the world.
 The museum's mission is to inspire all its visitors, including future scientists and inventors, with the story of how ideas can change the world, from the industrial revolution to today and beyond.